 Simple Recipe for Filet Mignon

-- Lightly drizzle the meat with vegetable oil.
+- Lightly drizzle the meat with vegetable or olive oil.

-- Sprinkle with Truffle Salt (a medium amount).
+- Sprinkle with Truffle Salt or coarse salt (a medium amount).

-- Sear the meat on all sides for about two minutes.
-Use your grill's highest heat.
+- Sear the meat over high heat on all sides for about two minutes per side.

 - Insert the meat thermometer into the filet mignon and cook to 125 degrees.